jerommiole/jerommiole/README.md

 - 👋 Hi, I’m @jerommiole

-- 🌱 I’m currently learning NextJS, and TypeScript.
+- 🌱 I’m currently learning TypeScript.
 - My first programming language is Java, next is C#

 - 📫 You can reach me at: